FinnianX/randomname/README.md

 # randomname
-this is a random american name generator the function randomnames prints ten names to stdout.
+this is a random american name generator all the fictitious generated names may be used for comercial and non comercial uses.